Pushlitika/ndk/README_UNITY.md

 > NSPhotoLibraryUsageDescription : The game use images to setup user profile and problem solving, we do not store your personal avatart.

+> NSLocationAlwaysAndWhenInUseUsageDescription : Select "Allow" for better experience.
+Your location will be used to order to user engagement.

 #### Next step is enable **Push Notification** on Capability editor:

 ![enter image description here](https://i.imgur.com/bg1UMSz.png)